SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

     2. Seizing Church power and property during the Reformation: Catholics trade away political power to re-affirm their religious
     3. Development of military technology becomes too expensive to do rurally to larger factories in a city: standing army cannot be tracked in a local level

-The renessance brings two things: either harness renissance energy to do innovation or harness reformation energy to unify Europe.
+The renessance brings two things: either harness renissance energy to do innovation or harness reformation energy to unify Europe — if someone has the ability to have warfare.